jonasoh/spiro/README.md

 ## requirements and installation

-SPIRO is currently run on the Raspberry Pi Compute Module 3.
+SPIRO is currently run on the Raspberry Pi 3 Model B+.
 It works with both the official camera module as well as with third-party cameras.
-We use the official V2 camera and Arducam.
+We use the [Arducam Motorized Focus camera](http://www.arducam.com/programmable-motorized-focus-camera-raspberry-pi/).

-To install, first enable dual amera interfacing using the [official instructions]

-**Note:** Due to the unreliability of SD cards, we recommend that images be captured to a directory on another medium, such as a network-mounted filesystem or a USB drive (or at least to a separate partition on the SD card if this is not an option).
-Constantly writing to the SD cards can, in our experience, lead to irrecoverable errors on the root filesystem which may require a reinstallation of the OS.